Employee Volunteering

 • Employees finish a Volunteer Conservation Day feeling re-energised, de-stressed and motivated.

-• Team building and communication skills have improved as the group has worked together in a fresh unfamiliar environment, with opportunities for employee bonding and relationship building, and achieved a meaningful task.
+• Team building and communication skills improve as the group works together in an unfamiliar environment, strengthen employee bonding and relationship building and achieve a meaningful conservation task.

-• Employees have grown in self-confidence and have better morale through having fun outdoors and helping a nationally and locally important project.
+• Employees gain self-confidence and have better morale through having fun outdoors and helping a nationally and locally important project.

-• Positive and beneficial publicity - we can profile and promote our corporate partners in the media, on our website and social media channels to celebrate the great work we have done together.
-Even better – we can do this together.
+• Positive and beneficial publicity - we like to promote our corporate partners in the media, on our website and social media channels to celebrate the great work we have done together.
+Even better – we can do this jointly with you.

-• The potential to establish long term volunteering opportunities and partnerships with SISI and local partners.
+• Potential to establish long term volunteering opportunities and partnerships with the project and partners.

 Text